bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Follow these steps to set up and work on your project:
 Make sure you clone the branch that the TK links to: the vnext branch, NOT master!

-- [ ] Create a forked copy of this project.
+- [ done] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [ done ] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [ done ] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [ done ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [ done ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [ done ] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [ done ] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [ done ] Push commits: git push origin `<firstName-lastName>`.